Unemployment jumps to over 20% on foot of new restrictions

 Conversely, the financial, insurance and real estate activities sector recorded an 8.2 per cent increase in employment over the same period.

+The number of “actual hours” worked per week, a measure that more accurately captures the employment hit from coronavirus, decreased by 5.4 per cent to 70.5 million in the third quarter, the CSO said.

+In the second quarter, which coincided with the initial lockdown, the total number of actual hours worked per week was down 16.8 million hours or 22.1 per cent compared with the second quarter of last year.

-The total number of people in the labour force was put at 2.47 million, representing an increase of 14,900 (+0.6 per cent) over the year.
+The total number of people in the labour force in the third quarter was put at 2.47 million, representing an increase of 14,900 (0.6 per cent) over the year.

-The CSO said a positive demographic effect contributed an increase of 27,900 to the overall change in the labour force.
-The participation rate fell by 0.5 per cent to 62 per cent.
+The CSO said a positive demographic effect contributed an increase of 27,900 to the labour force.
+The participation rate, which is low by international standards, fell by 0.5 per cent to 62 per cent.

+Minister for Finance Paschal Donohoe said the figures show that Ireland’s labour market continued to bear the fall-out from Covid-19 and the associated public health restrictions in the third quarter.

+“ However the rise in total employment and total hours worked in the economy from the second quarter is evidence of the improvement in economic conditions in the third quarter and shows how resilient Ireland’s labour market is,” he said.